ealexandros/editable-antd-tree/README.md

     </tr>
     <tr>
       <th>loadData</th>
-      <th>This property is a Function which runs whenever a TreeNode in not a leaf node & it has no children.
-Its core function is to load data async and append them to a TreeNode as children.</th>
+      <th>This property is a Function that runs whenever a TreeNode is not a leaf node & it has no children.
+Its core function is to load data async and replace them into the TreeNode children field.</th>
       <th style="text-align: center">Function</th>
       <th style="text-align: center">no</th>
     </tr>